kashfifahim/CrossComputeTutorials/Chapter-2-Using-Batch-Folder-To-Set-Input-Values/README.md

 From our first analysis of the program we found that the simulation needs a ```State``` object initialized to how many bikes the system should have.
 Then to run the simulation, the program needs three inputs.
 The first pair of inputs, ```p1``` and ```p2``` are floating point numbers between 0.1 and 0.9.
 The third input, ```num_steps```, is the length of time, in mimutes, the system is simulating.
 For example, if the ```num_step = 60```, this means the resulting simulation is one that takes place over sixty-minutes.

 To make our workflow easier, we are going to create a second Python script, in the same folder as the simulation source code, called ```run.py```.
 We will import all the functions from the simulation source code and run the code necessary to run a simulation successfully.
 Let us then run ```run.py``` to see all the functions are imported successfully.
 Once ```run.py``` runs without error, we are then ready to continue and introduce ```crosscompute``` to the project.
-## TO DO: add comments to the function definitions

 With an understanding of the interface of the simulation under our belt, let's now create a new Python script and save it as ```run.py```.

 Within ```run.py``` we will import all the functions from the simulation script.
 Now, let's take a second to test that our import works by running a test simulation.

-Great, everything is working.

 Up to this point we have a script holding all the functions for running the simulation.
-We also developed an understanding of what the inputs and output are for the simualation.
+In addition, we now have a ```run.py``` script that serves as our entry point to the simulation.
+We know the arguments that must be passed to the simulation, those arguments will serve as the variables to change in automating the simulation.
 In the next section, we will start configuring our simulation with the latet version of the CrossCompute Automation Framework.
 ## Configuring the automate.yml file

 In the previous section we inspected the source code of the bike share simulation.
 From our inspection we were able to identify the program's key functions, and more importantly, we were able to identify the inputs and output for the simulation.
 With that knowledge, we then created a new script called ```run.py```.
 Within this new script we will now imports all the functions from the simulation source code and at the same time provides us the space to write code to the simulation's interface and not to its implementation.